SpocWiki/_public/schema.org/Type.md

 # Type Overview

 Types are classes of  Entities/Objects with Identity and defined Properties.
-Types can be used to unify the Representation of Entities.
+Types can be used to represent Sets of similar/substitutable Entities.